-In March 2018 the Tower of the Sun will finally be reborn.
+In March 2018, the Tower of the Sun was finally reborn.

 Akiomi Hirano, Director,